 What does sour cream pound cake taste like?

 Sour cream pound cake is rich yet incredibly tender and moist.
-It reminds me of my basic vanilla cake but it’s so much more flavorful and decadent.
+It kind of reminds me of my basic vanilla cake but it’s so much more flavorful and decadent.

-Cake flour – I love the soft, tight crumb that cake flour has to offer.
-Sift the flour a couple time after weighing it for a supremely tender cake.
+- Cake flour – I love the soft, tight crumb that cake flour has to offer.
+Sift the flour a couple of time after weighing it for a supremely tender cake.

 Step 1: Make the batter